GoogleCloudPlatform/python-docs-samples/composer/tools/composer_db_transfer.md

 1. The script depends on Python 3.6 (or newer), gcloud and kubectl.
 Make sure you have all those tools installed.

-1. Make sure that your Composer environment is healthy ("Environment health", "Database health" - see: https://cloud.google.com/composer/docs/monitoring-dashboard).
-If it is not healthy, first step is to fix the environment.
+1. Make sure that your Composer environment is healthy.
+Refer to [this documentation](https://cloud.google.com/composer/docs/monitoring-dashboard) more information specific signals indicating good "Environment health" and "Database health".
+If your environment is not healthy, fix the environment before running this script.

 1. Make sure that you have write access to the current directory.
 The script exports KUBECONFIG environment variable to store credentials to the